n64decomp/perfect_dark/README.md

 See the [Perfect Dark Decompilation Status Page](https://ryandwyer.gitlab.io/pdstatus/).

-The ntsc-1.0 and ntsc-final versions are fully decompiled, but a small handful of functions are not yet byte-matching even though they are functionally the same.
+With the exception of jpn-final, all other versions are fully decompiled but a small handful of functions are not yet byte-matching even though they are functionally the same.
 The status page doesn't show these as 100% because it counts matching functions only.

 ## Installation Requirements